 For Crook, allowing Whittle the leeway to research and implement sustainability practices alongside her other duties was the perfect reflection of Pack Rat’s commitment to the outdoors and their community.
 “She’s passionate about it, and her passion trickles down into everybody else,” says Crook.
 “The whole staff knows that I support that passion.
 They know the outcome is that we will have a better place to play.”

 Getting green: Reduce, reuse, recycle

-It’s not unusual for an outdoor shop to take an interest in waste reduction – many implement recycling programs, some trade in used gear or offer repairs, others use reclaimed and recycled materials throughout their buildings (like Denali in TK and southeast-based Half-Moon Outfitters, who recently received South Carolina’s first LEED platinum certification.
+It’s not unusual for an outdoor shop to take an interest in waste reduction – many implement recycling programs, some trade in used gear or offer repairs, others use reclaimed and recycled materials throughout their buildings (like Denali in Connecticut and southeast-based Half-Moon Outfitters, who recently received South Carolina’s first LEED platinum certification.

 But driven by Whittle’s passion, Pack Rat has prioritized sustainability across their operation—from providing reusable glasses at their Pint Night community events to installing 348 solar arrays on their rooftop— and their path to a 90 percent diversion rate is less complicated than you might think.